KoenLBekx/laconic/README.md

 Variables can also hold pointers to other variables:

-> `$§pointer 5 vv§pointer` returns the value of variable having identifier 5.
+> `$#pointer 5 vv#pointer` returns the value of variable having identifier 5.

 Variable identifiers can also be calculated:

-> `$§month 1 $+,§daysInMonth v§month 31` assigns the value 31 to variable having identifier "daysInMonth1".
+> `$#month 1 $+,#daysInMonth v#month 31` assigns the value 31 to variable having identifier "daysInMonth1".

-> Expressions like these, together with variables holding a pointer like v§month, allow for array-like constructs.
+> Expressions like these, together with variables holding a pointer like v#month, allow for array-like constructs.

 Assigning the empty value (`€` or an empty operation outcome) to a variable, removes it from the variables collection.